Far-Net/Black-Manta/README.md

 - git clone https://github.com/Far-Net/manta.git or download the zip file
 - use pip install -r requirements.txt
 - and use python manta.py

-# Warning
-- use this tool responsibly, ethically, and in controlled environments.